-University of Minnesota Robotics began as GOFIRST Robotics, who officially became a student group on December 3rd, 2009 at the University of Minnesota - Twin Cities.
-Originally consisting of six students and four robotics teams, the group has seen continued growth and evolution throughout the years.
+University of Minnesota Robotics began as GOFIRST Robotics, which officially became a student group on December 3rd, 2009 at the University of Minnesota - Twin Cities.
+Originally consisting of six students, the group has seen continued growth and evolution throughout the years.
 As this growth continued, members of the group naturally wanted to keep building robots with new builds and competitions being added.
-The group eventually became an offical part of the university as "University of Minnesota Robotics".
-The group has grown to include 40+ members across 6 projects and competitions and contains members from 11 alumnus teams.
+The group eventually became an offical part of the university as "University of Minnesota Robotics", which hosts six project teams as well as noncompetitive projects and outreach events.

 2010: GOFIRST Robotics presented the Scouting, Strategy, Team Spirit, Pneumatics, Programming, Marketing Communications, and Other Awards presentations at the December 4th, 2010 MN Splash Event.
 GOFIRST Robotics members mentored teams 706, 1675, 1816, 2175, 2470, 2500, 2508, 2846, 3130, and 3524.